department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 To complete the process, you'll need to:
 - Have a copy of your service treatment records for your most recent period of service, **and**
-- Be available for a VA medical exam (which will take place up to 45 days from the date you apply), **and**
+- Be available for 45 days from the date you apply to have a VA medical exam, **and**
 - Have enough time in-country to complete the medical exam process (which may involve multiple specialty clinics)

 <br>